styled-components/styled-components-website/sections/homepage/getting-started.md

 `
 ```

-Here we're saying that when the `primary` property is set we want to add some more `css` to our component, in this case change the background and color.
+Here we're saying that when the `$primary` property is set we want to add some more `css` to our component, in this case change the background and color.

 That's all, we're done!
 Take a look at our finished component: